PistachioPony/gamesparks-docs/Documentation/Configurator/Analytics.md

   * Average Requests per Player - shows the average number of request generated per player within you game.
   * Average Response Time - show the average response time (in milliseconds) that the GameSparks platform has taken to respond to API request calls.
-  * Average Javascript Execution Time - show the average time (in milliseconds) that the GameSparks platform has spent executing you [Cloud Code](../Cloud Code, and the Test Harness\Cloud Code.html) JavaScript code.
+  * Average Javascript Execution Time - show the average time (in milliseconds) that the GameSparks platform has spent executing your Cloud Code.
   * Average Storage per Player - shows the average amount of cloud data per player that your game is using.
   * Average Bandwidth per Player - shows the average amount of bandwidth per player that your game is using.